-There are rules that determine when you can access your super and the more super you save before then might make a difference to your lifestyle when you stop working.
+There are rules that determine when you can access your super.
+The more super you save before then might make a difference to your lifestyle when you stop working.

 How does it work?

 Employees under 18 must earn over $450 a month before tax and be working more than 30 hours a week to be eligible.
-Employers do not have to contribute to super for some non-residents, members of the naval, army or air force reserves and some senior executives who hold certain visas.
+Employers do not have to contribute to super for some non-residents and some senior executives who hold certain visas.
+Members of the naval, army or air force reserves do not receive SG contribution from the Australian Defence Force unless they are Reserves on continuous full-time service.

 Choosing a fund

 Most workers can nominate a super fund where they want contributions from their employer to be paid.
-You'll need to tell your employer which fund you'd like your Super Guarantee paid into each time you change jobs.
+You'll need to tell your employer which fund you'd like your SG paid into each time you change jobs.